-Michelle Obama, in DNC speech, rips Trump White House for ‘chaos' and 'lack of empathy’
+Michelle Obama, in DNC speech, rips Trump White House for 'chaos' and 'lack of empathy'

 “If we have any hope of ending this chaos, we have got to vote for Joe Biden like our lives depend on it,” she said.
 “I know Joe.
 He is a profoundly decent man guided by faith.”

 Obama did not mention Biden's running mate, Sen. Kamala Harris, D-Calif., who is the first woman of color to be named as a vice presidential nominee for a major party.
-It's possible the video was recorded before she was named.
+Fox News is told the video was recorded before she was named.

-Obama also slammed “the America that is on display for the next generation.”
+Obama also lamented “the America that is on display for the next generation.”

 “A nation that’s underperforming, not simply on matters of policy, but on matters of character, and that’s not just disappointing, it’s downright infuriating,” she said, noting she knows “the goodness and grace” across the country.